HEP-FCC/fcc-tutorials/full-detector-simulations/FCCeeGeneralOverview/FCCeeGeneralOverview.md

 cd ../../fcc-tutorials/full-detector-simulations/FCCeeGeneralOverview/
 ```

-This created an edm4hep ROOT file with a bunch of new RECO level collections, including `edm4hep::ReconstructedParticle` from Particle Flow (PandoraPFA).
+This created an edm4hep ROOT file with a bunch of new DIGI/RECO level collections, including `edm4hep::ReconstructedParticle` from Particle Flow (PandoraPFA).
 You can inspect the ROOT file content with

 ```
 podio-dump wzp6_ee_mumuH_ecm240_CLD_RECO_edm4hep.root